nibu-grg/ThearterFinder/README.md

 ### Database ###
 -**MySQL:** It is an open source relational database management system(RDBMS) that's used to store and manage data.

+### Testing ###
+-**Jest:** It is a testing JavaScript framework, here its used for unit testing and integration testing.
+-**Supertest:** Its an HTTP assertion library, its used for testing Express routes.

+### Hosting ###
+-**AWS:** The website was hosted using AWS services.
+A MySQL database was created on AWS RDS and connected through SQL Workbench for data management.
+For application hosting, AWS App Runner was used to deploy the app.
+However, due to the cost associated with App Runner, the service was stopped and deleted to reduce expenses.

 ## Conclusion ##

 The Theater Management System makes data handling easier and quicker.
 The system simplifies data management procedures for the administrator by embedding all the major administrative features: create, read, update, and remove theatrical metadata.
 With an outstanding tech stack-HTML, CSS, JavaScript, MySQL, and Node.js, this application assures scalability, reliability, and ease for end-users.